 Before you can use the Data Rationalization dashboard, you must first Run a Data Rationalization job to provide data for the dashboard to display.
 The dashboard displays real-time data from the time when the job is run.

-To open the Data Rationalization dashboard, select DATA RATIONALIZATION on the Home page.
+To open the Data Rationalization dashboard, click Data Rationalization in the left navigation menu.

 When the dashboard appears, you can view the following summary information:

 Time that the data rationalization job was most recently run.
 All information is current up to this date and time.